htpractice/ht-study/observabilty_notes.md

-## Notes for Observability
+# Notes for Observability

 - Monitoring and fixing the system state to maintain SLA is called obervability in nutshell.
 - Monitoring only covers 1 pillar of observability i.e Metrics and its associated dashboards.
-- Observability is made of three words Metrics Logging Traces
+- Observability is made of three pillars
+  - Metrics
+  - Logging
+  - Traces

-### 3 key words for systemstate
+# 3 key words for systemstate
-# What? (what is happening to my systemstate?)
+What? (what is happening to my systemstate?)
-- Metrics from servers or applications -> historical information provider
-# Why? (why this is happening to my systemstate?)
+- Metrics from servers or applications -> historical information provider Why? (why this is happening to my systemstate?)
-- Logging or logs obtained from servers or applications -> Logs from metrics i.e on how that event occur
-# How? (how is this happening to my systemstate?)
+- Logging or logs obtained from servers or applications -> Logs from metrics i.e on how that event occur How? (how is this happening to my systemstate?)
 - Traces on how the error has occured -> starting from client side to endpoint in our applications.